EnviroDIY/ModularSensors/README.md

 - **init(int SDCardPin, int mcuWakePin, int variableCount, Variable \*variableList[], float loggingIntervalMinutes, const char \*loggerID = 0)** - Initializes the logger object.
 Must happen within the setup function.
 Note that the variableList[], and loggerID are pointers.
 The SDCardPin is the pin of the chip select/slave select for the SPI connection to the SD card.
   - NOTE regarding *loggingIntervalMinutes*: For the first 20 minutes that a logger has been powered up for a deployment, the logger will take readings at 2 minute intervals for 10 measurements, to assist with confirming that the deployment is successful.
 Afterwards, the time between measurements will revert to the number of minutes set with *loggingIntervalMinutes*.
 - **setAlertPin(int ledPin)** - Optionally sets a pin to put out an alert that a measurement is being logged.
 This is intended to be a pin with a LED on it so you can see the light come on when a measurement is being taken.
-- **attachModem(loggerModem &modem)** - Attaches a loggerModem to the logger, which the logger then can use to send data to the internet.
-See [Modem and Internet Functions](#Modem) for more information on how the modem must be set up before it is attached to the logger.

 #### Timezone functions: